Build variants

 These different versions are also referred to as Build variants

-When you choose Project ▸ Build you’ll get the debug version.
+When you choose Project ▸ Build you’ll always get the debug version.

 Debug